Hasandev08/Interview-questions/OOP.md

 ## 12- Virtual Function
 - A virtual function is a member function of a class, and its functionality can be overridden in its derived class.
 This function can be implemented by using a keyword called virtual, and it can be given during function declaration.
 - A virtual function is a member function in the base class that we expect to redefine in derived classes.
 Basically, a virtual function is used in the base class in order to ensure that the function is overridden

+## 13- Pure Virtual Function
+A pure virtual function doesn't have the function body and it must end with = 0 .
+For example, class Shape { public: // creating a pure virtual function virtual void calculateArea() = 0; }; Note: The = 0 syntax doesn't mean we are assigning 0 to the function.
+It's just the way we define pure virtual functions.